antirais/VividSEC/README.md

 | Suppress              | sup                   |

-##Intallation
+##Installation

 This plugin isn't currently ready to be installed automatically by Package Control.
-Please use this GitHub repositroy URL to add a new repository manually:
+Please use this GitHub URL to manually add a new repository:

 Preferences -> Package Control: Add Repository -> https://github.com/antirais/VividSEC.git